mlc-ai/web-llm/docs/user/basic_usage.rst

 - `Example in JSFiddle <https://jsfiddle.net/neetnestor/4nmgvsa2/>`_
 - `Example in CodePen <https://codepen.io/neetnestor/pen/vYwgZaG>`_

-For an advanced example of a larger, more complicated project, check `WebLLM Chat <https://github.com/mlc-ai/web-llm-chat/blob/main/app/client/webllm.ts>`_.
+For an advanced example of a larger, more complicated project, look at `WebLLM Chat <https://github.com/mlc-ai/web-llm-chat/blob/main/app/client/webllm.ts>`_.

-More examples for different use cases are available in the examples folder.
+More examples for different use cases are available in the `WebLLM examples folder <https://github.com/mlc-ai/web-llm/tree/main/examples>`_.